nandithamr07-gif/smart-stock-monitoring-system/README.md

 ##  Project Overview

-The Smart Shelf Monitoring System is designed to automate inventory tracking in retail stores.
+The Smart Stock Monitoring System is designed to automate inventory tracking in retail stores.
 It uses a load cell to continuously measure product weight and an ESP32 to process data and send notifications via the Blynk app.

 ---